-The main body of each submitted paper is limited to 10 pages of technical content with additional pages permitted for the bibliography and acknowledgments only (i.e., references and acknowledgements do not count against the page limit).
+The main body of each submitted paper is limited to 11 pages of technical content with additional pages permitted for the bibliography only (i.e., references do not count against the page limit).
 Note that to maintain anonymity, there should be no acknowledgments in the submitted version of the paper.

-Submissions (including the optional appendix) must be formatted according to IEEE conference paper guidelines (10pt font, default margins, default linespacing).
-Please use one of the available IEEE templates.
+To ensure correct formatting, please use one of the available IEEE templates without modifications.
 When using the LaTeX template, which is recommended, use the following document class declaration:

 Prior Workshop Papers

 A submission based on previous work (by the same authors) presented in a workshop with no digital object identifier (DOI) is eligible for acceptance.
 A submission based on a workshop paper (by the same authors) published with a DOI is eligible for acceptance, provided it contains at least 30% new material.
 As is always the case, the Chair of the Technical Program Committee makes the final determination on acceptance or rejection of acceptable papers.

 There is a conflict of interest between an author and a member of the technical Program Committee (PC) if they are relatives, friends, co-authors, partners of a common project, colleagues from the same institution, or one is student or advisor of the other.
 The COI is considered to hold for three years from the end of the relationship, with the exception of advisor-advisee relationships, which constitute an indefinite conflict.

 COIs are indicated both by the authors during the submission process and by PC members during the bidding procedure.
 If a PC member has a COI with any author of a submitted paper, that PC member will not review the submission nor take part in its deliberation.